Skip to main content

 System Forecast Release Information

-●Forecast Release Concentration : For the next 7 days, the release concentration for model diffusion forecast will be 0 Bq/L (as shown by the yellow line after 01/16 in the figure).
+●Forecast Release Concentration : For the next 7 days, the predicted release concentration for the model diffusion forecast is 374 Bq/L, starting from the 4th day (as shown by the yellow line after 03/03 in the Figure ).

 Note:Collecting actual monitoring information from Japan